cpt-waffle/lhl-lectures/w08d04-Intro-to-Ruby/notes.md

 - BREAK -
 - More Comparisons
 - yield
-- rails ( the project you will be working on from tue - next week tue-wed?)
+- rails talk ( the project you will be working on from tue - next week tue-wed?)

 ##########################################################

+### Ruby vs JS

-### Javascript
+### JS

--- popular language both on the front and the backend -- async language (single threaded, but background functions run pararel) -- highly performant ( quite quick )
--- JAVA was popular and javascript wanted to ride the popularity train -- 6 - 10 days in 1995
+- 10 days in 1995
--- NPM 1.6 million packages~
+- JavaScript --- JAVA -- still confuses recruiters to this day :)
+- can both run in the front-end and back-end
+- the library for JS, is absolutely massive (1.4mill + )
+- asynchronous (callbacks, promises, async/await)
+- syntax inspired by C and Java
+- Very active Communities!
+- very easy(ish) and fun to learn

 ### Ruby
-sync language (single threadedamount of package

--- Github
--- Shopify
--- AirBnB
--- Compass

-## Speed vs Popularity vs Maintance

-### Whats happening for next week ( week 9) ??
+- created in 1995
+- Yukihiro Matsumoto (Matz)
+- got popular in 2008 because of a framework ( Ruby on Rails )
+- "simplified" and "unclutered"
+- synchronous (lacks performance)
+- (rails) very good for making things quick ( rapid prototyping)
+- fairly big package libraries
+- established

+##### Next Week!

--- no lectures
+-- no lectures (hands off week)
--- breakouts (mini lectures) tues and thurs
--- Today: starting ruby
+-- 1 - 2 breakouts on ruby on rails
+-- you will be given a repo, that is a completed project ( store ) written in ruby on rails -- you will be asked to add more features to this completed project

--- Monday: Active Record
+-- d1 Active Record (replacing SQL )
--- Tuesday -- Friday: Ruby on Rails
+-- d2 Rails tutorial
--- Given a Project that is basically 99% completed!!
--- you will need some features for this project ( WITHOUT BREAKING THE ENTIRE PROJECT! )
+-- d3 Welcome to Jungle Repo